 Oragenics, Inc. is a development-stage company dedicated to fighting infectious diseases including coronaviruses and multidrug-resistant organisms.
-Its lead product is Terra CoV-2, an intranasal vaccine candidate to prevent COVID-19 and variants of the SARS-CoV-2 virus.
-The Terra CoV-2 program leverages coronavirus spike protein research licensed from the NIH and the NRC with a focus on reducing viral transmission and offering a more patient-friendly intranasal administration.
-Its lantibiotics program features a novel class of antibiotics against bacteria that have developed resistance to commercial antibiotics.
+Our lead product is an intranasal vaccine candidate to prevent COVID-19 and variants of the SARS-CoV-2 virus.
+The NT-CoV-2 program leverages coronavirus spike protein research licensed from the NIH and the NRC with a focus on reducing viral transmission and offering a more patient-friendly intranasal administration.
+Our lantibiotics program features a novel class of antibiotics against bacteria that have developed resistance to commercial antibiotics.

 Our mission is focused on developing vaccines and novel antibiotics to prevent and treat today’s and tomorrow’s infections.